 Heading 3: Times New Roman; 10 pt.; for example, 1.1.1 Third-level Heading

 A concise abstract between 150 and 250 words (A review should contain a summary of not more than 300 words) should be written for full length articles briefly indicating the purpose of the research, the principal findings and conclusions.
 References should be avoided.
 The abstract must be able to stand alone.

 Immediately after the abstract, 3-6 keywords should be included in alphabetical order, avoiding general and plural terms and multiple concepts (e.g., “and,” “of”).
 Avoid abbreviations unless they are firmly established in the field of publication (e.g. PCR).

 Number the tables consecutively in accordance with their appearance in the text.
 Place the caption above the body of the table and its description (if any) below the body.
 Avoid vertical lines.
 The data presented in tables should not duplicate the results described elsewhere in the article.
 Tables should fit the size of the page.
-Tables in the final revised version of the article need to be in JPEG format.
+Tables in the final revised version of the article need to be in both JPEG/TIFF and Microsoft Word format.

 Table 1.
 Test concentrations (μg) used 95% CI

 Note.
 M = Mean; SD = Standard Deviation; CI=Confidence Interval; LL=lower limit, UL=upper limit.

 Figures and illustrations

 Number the figures consecutively in accordance with their appearance in the text.
 Place the caption and description below the figure.
 A minimum resolution of 300 dpi is required.